Menu

 A few reminders on reporting and resources:

-To submit a HAB report or scum sighting, utilize the online report form located at:
+To submit a HAB report or scum sighting, utilize the online report form.

 VDH has many HAB resources available via the HAB resources list on their website, including talking points, signage, and brochures.
 If you are contacted for information, please point citizens to these resources.

-Citizen reports called “Crowd-Sourced Reports” are displayed on the VDH HAB Map online, represented by blue dots on the map.
+Citizen reports called “Crowd-Sourced Reports” are displayed on the VDH HAB Dashboard, represented by blue dots on the map.

 If you see what you suspect to be an algae bloom, please report it to the Virginia Department of Health, even if a Recreational Advisory is already in place near your property.
 Use the HAB Online Report Form and submit weekly updates with images to keep VDH up to date.
 A report must be based on current conditions - a report that documents a past condition (defined as greater than 48 hours in the past) will be rejected by VDH.
 Submit reports to VDH using the online reporting form within 24-48 hours of the algae bloom condition.